 Housing Affordability (2023)

-In 2019, 71.2% of homes sold in the Tucson Metropolitan Statistical Area (MSA) were affordable to a family earning the local median income.
-This was a slight increase from 2018.
-Tucson ranked second among peer metropolitan areas in housing affordability, just behind Albuquerque.
-Only 62.6% of homes in the U.S. were affordable to families earning the median income for the nation, while the share of affordable homes in Portland was below 50%.
-San Diego’s share of affordable homes was so low, at 18.9%, it was off the chart!
+In 2020, 70.0% of homes sold in the Tucson Metropolitan Statistical Area (MSA) were affordable to a family earning the local median income.
+This was a slight decrease from 2020.
+Tucson ranked first among peer metropolitan areas in housing affordability, just ahead of Albuquerque.
+Only 59.2% of homes in the U.S. were affordable to families earning the median income for the nation, while the share of affordable homes in Portland was below 50%.
+San Diego’s share of affordable homes was so low, at 19.4%, it was off the chart!
 Denver and San Diego were the only MSAs that we track that reported an increase in the percent of affordable homes in 2020.
 The median home price in many MSAs across the West has risen at a faster pace than wages, thus decreasing affordability.
 Historically the share of affordable homes in Tucson has fluctuated.
 However, since 2009 it has remained higher than the national share.

 Why is it important?

 Housing affordability is an important issue for many households.
 Access to affordable housing is important because the home is the largest asset for most people, and its price can affect spending in other areas such as childcare, education, health care, and leisure activities.
 Since personal consumption makes up the better part of the economy, and discretionary income levels are influenced by the cost of housing, home prices are an important factor in the local economy.
 Several factors can influence home prices, including mortgage rates, demographics, income growth, the supply of new housing, and speculative trends.
 Housing affordability is determined by the share of homes sold in an area that would have been affordable to a family earning the local median income.
 Housing affordability data comes from the National Association of Home Builders (NAHB).

 What are the key trends?